- SAWTOOTH BEETLE CONTROL FOR THE PANTRY AND HOME

 SAWTOOTH BEETLE TRAPS ^

 Once everything is treated and allowed to dry, install SAWTOOTH BEETLE CABINET TRAPS.
-These traps use strong pheromones and sexual attractants to lure foraging adults.
+These traps use strong food based attractants to lure foraging adults looking for a quick snack.
 They’re easy to set out and one trap per cabinet will suffice.
 The light brown liquid seen in the picture will be squeezed out into the triangular tray and placed discreetly in the corner.
+The oil smells like food but also serves as the medium that keeps them stuck in the trap.
 Traps will last 60-90 days but should be replaced if they fill up sooner.

 Sawtooth beetles will fly or crawl into the holding tray and get caught on the thick oil.